plopcas/blog/content/post/building-self-awareness-as-a-manager.md

 ![image](/images/building-self-awareness-as-a-manager.jpg)

-For most people it is hard to objectively self-evaluate their work and behaviours.
+For most people, it is hard to objectively self-evaluate their work and behaviours.
 Great leaders learn to build strong self-awareness.
 There are two main sources of information that can help you with this.

 <!--more-->